torvat/dat255-course-project/README.md

-# Doucment Summary
+# Document Summary

 **Motivation**

-This is project related to our bachelor theises.
-As a subtask, we are to create summaies for tender competitions.
+This is project related to our bachelor thesis.
+As a part of our project, we are to create summaries for tender competitions.
+These competitions come with a varying amount of documents, with varying length, file format and quality.

-So, for this project, we are exploring the summarzation problem with llms.
+This project will be preparatory work for our bachelor project.
+We wish to explore different ways to summarize text using commercially available LLMs (Large Language Models).
+Since we do not know the documents we are to summarize, no specific cleaning or preprocessing can be done, everything has to be generic.

 ## Setup

-All you need, is python 3.10 or higher, and an openai account with credits.
-You will need to create a .env file in to root of the project, and add it to a variable named OPENAI_API_KEY.

-You may copy from .env.example
+You will need:
+- Python 3.10 or higher
+- An OpenAI API key, which can be aquired [here](https://openai.com/blog/openai-api).
+You will also need credits on your account.
+- A .env file in the root of the project, containing your OpenAI API key.
+See [.env.example](.env.example).

 ## Document Summaries with langchain